khan-omary/Guessing-game-/README.md

-# Guessing-game-
+# Guessing Game 🎯

-This is a guessing game, that you select a number between 1 to 20 and cpu also select a number between 1 to 20 ,if match then you win other you do this for 5 times if don't choose the correct number you loss.
-Using HTML CSS and javascript created this game
+This is a simple guessing game where the user selects a number between 1 and 20.

+## How it works
+- You choose a number
+- The computer also chooses a random number
+- If both numbers match, you win 🎉
+- You have 5 attempts

+## Technologies
+- HTML
+- CSS
+- JavaScript

+## Author
+Fahim